jbcodeforce/python-code/docs/dev-env.md

 >>>
 ```

+Use `exit()` to get out of the python interpreter, and Ctrl D for getting out of the Docker container.

 ## Virtual env

+!!! note
+        You do not need to use Virtual Env if using docker.

 **virtualenv** is a tool for isolating your application in what is called a virtual environment.
 A virtual environment is a directory that contains the software on which your application depends.
 It changes your environment variables to keep your development environment contained.
 Instead of downloading packages, like Flask, to your system-wide — or user-wide — package directories, we can download them to an isolated directory used only for our current application.